marymafa/marymafa.github.io/_posts/2011-11-21-binary-agents.md

 4. Convert to decimal by using parseInt(binary, 2) (with the second parameter we tell in which base our numbers currently are)
     At the end, we return out converted message.

-5. First we use split() to be able to work on each character as an Array element.
+5. First i use split() to be able to work on each character as an Array element.

-### Approach
+### Approach:

 There’s actually two steps involved in converting binary to ASCII, first we have to convert them into utf-16 binary where 01000001 would be 65, from here, we then convert utf-16 binary to readable English charaters.

 First step is to split our argument into an array.
 Our argument is a string, but we need it to be an array which we split whenever there is a space.

-I this by using the argument (' ') with our split() function.
+I  did this by using the argument (' ') with our split() function.
 This tells the function that whenever you see a space in the string, that’s where I want you to split the string and start a new array element.